nicklalone/CIST_2500/10_TvZvP/day1.md

 Or if we think about this another way:

 1. Inferences when you are sampling a known population.
-1. Inferences from just a sample/
+1. Inferences from just a sample
 1. Inferences with just a sample statistic or ratio.

 You will see the same concepts here as all the others: z, t, standard error, test statistics, degrees of freedom, and p values.
 In each circumstance, there is a corresponding formula.